-23. CAUTION SIGN LIGHT AT BRIDGE 21
+22. CAUTION SIGN LIGHT AT BRIDGE 21

-Vessels secured at Wharf 18 occasionally obscure the down bound caution sign for Bridge 21.
-To ensure that Masters and Pilots are aware of the status of this light when approaching the bridge, a slave caution light has been mounted on the west tower of Bridge 21 approximately 30 metres above water level and facing south.
+To ensure that Masters and Pilots are aware of the status of this light when approaching the bridge down bound, a slave caution light has been mounted on the west tower of Bridge 21 approximately 30 metres above water level and facing south.